Hot Lotto fraud scandal: Trial

 In an April 13, 2015, statement, Iowa Lottery CEO Terry Rich explained that MUSL had implemented stronger security measures to protect the integrity of its draws, including new equipment and software to conduct the drawing, updated security protocols for the draw room, new security cameras, and further separation of duties.
 Tipton's defense attorney, Nicholas Sarcone, unsuccessfully attempted to block presentation of the hacking theory in court, arguing that Tipton was with multiple people in the draw room, as per protocol, and use of the convenience store surveillance footage, claiming that the person in the video could not have been Tipton because he did not have a beard at the time.
 The trial was recessed to July 2015 to give the defense time to analyze the new evidence.

 In a brief issued on July 9, 2015, Sarcone wrote that following an examination, there was no evidence that Tipton had tampered with the draw computer, and that according to lottery officials, the cameras in the draw room had a long-term history of technical problems that could have resulted in the incomplete surveillance recording of Tipton's actions.
 In an interview with The Daily Beast, Tipton denied he was the person who purchased the ticket, and argued that he had been singled out because he was an employee of MUSL.
 He also noted that, aside from Rhodes, he had not been in active contact with or knew Sonfield, or any other individual alleged to have been involved in the fraud.
 In his closing arguments, Assistant Attorney General Rob Sand singled out two pieces of evidence as proof beyond a reasonable doubt of Tipton's guilt: firstly, co-workers and friends testified that the voice of the man on the surveillance recording matched Tipton's, and secondly, MUSL IT director Jason Maher testified that Tipton had access to a rootkit.

 First conviction

 On July 20, 2015, Tipton was found guilty on two counts of fraud.
 On September 9, he was sentenced to ten years' imprisonment but remained free on bond pending an appeal.
 Tipton's attorney argued that his client's conviction was based on "speculative" evidence.

+In June 2017, the Iowa Supreme Court dismissed Tipton’s conviction on the tampering charge and vacated his conviction on the fraudulent redeeming charge, both due to the state exceeding the statute of limitations.
+However, by this time Tipton was already planning on pleading guilty to additional charges.

 Subsequent allegations

-Lottery investigators uncovered three other instances where they allege Tipton rigged lottery outcomes.
+Lottery investigators uncovered three other instances in which they alleged Tipton rigged lottery outcomes.